Skip to Main Navigation

 Overview

-The Pandemic Fund will provide a dedicated stream of additional, long-term financing to strengthen pandemic prevention, preparedness, and response capabilities and address critical gaps in low- and middle-income countries through investments and technical support at the national, regional, and global levels.
+The Pandemic Fund provides a dedicated stream of additional, long-term financing to strengthen critical pandemic prevention, preparedness, and response capabilities in low- and middle-income countries through investments and technical support at the national, regional, and global levels.

 The Pandemic Fund was officially established by its Governing Board at its inaugural meeting on September 8-9, 2022.
-It was launched at a high-level event hosted by the G20 Presidency of Indonesia on the margins of the G20 Joint Finance and Health Ministers’ Meeting on November 13, 2022, in Bali, Indonesia.
-The Pandemic Fund Secreteriat will intensify their work with the Governing Board in consultation with the World Bank, WHO, CSOs and other stakeholders to help operationalize the fund and develop the results framework and priorities in the run up to the first call for proposals expected for end of January 2023.
+It was launched at a high-level event hosted by the G20 Presidency of Indonesia, on the margins of the G20 Joint Finance and Health Ministers’ Meeting on November 13, 2022, in Bali, Indonesia.

-The Governing Board will appoint a Technical Advisory Panel, chaired by WHO, with leading world experts to assess and make recommendations to the Governing Board on the technical merits of proposals for funding, ensuring linkages to the International Health Regulations, as part of the broader global PPR architecture.
+The World Bank now serves as The Pandemic Fund’s trustee and hosts the Secretariat, which includes technical staff seconded from the WHO.
+The Governing Board appointed a Technical Advisory Panel, chaired by the WHO, with leading world experts to assess and make recommendations to the Governing Board on the technical merits of proposals for funding, ensuring linkages to the International Health Regulations, as part of the broader global PPR architecture.

 The World Bank